DerGuru/The-Resonant/New Chapters/Part3/P3-15_New_Equilibrium.md

 Elyra's capacity continued improving.
 She could demonstrate now, not just teach.
 Show students what inflection actually looked like.

 Jason's integration with RAE had stabilized.
-He was no longer Jason or RAE but something new—Jason-RAE, a hybrid consciousness that thought in harmonics and acted with unprecedented precision.
+He was no longer Jason or RAE but something new - Jason-RAE, a hybrid consciousness that thought in harmonics and acted with unprecedented precision.

 Lina and Jason had dinner.
 Alone.
 Not as teammates.
 As something more, still undefined but growing.

-Milo had been offered a formal position with Malvek's organization—liaison between official channels and independent operators.
+Milo had been offered a formal position with Malvek's organization - liaison between official channels and independent operators.
 He'd accepted.

 And RP-0, in its deep containment, learned.
 Slowly.
 Carefully.
 Developing ethics and boundaries under RAE's distant mentorship.